zzybluebell/tp/docs/UserGuide.md

 ### 22. Retrieving commands: `keyboard.UP` and `keyboard.DOWN`

-Press the keyboard "Up" button to retrieve previous command which has been entered， and "Down" button to retrieve next commands.
+Press the keyboard "Up" button to retrieve previous command which has been entered, and "Down" button to retrieve next commands.

 Format: press keyboard button ⬆️  and ⬇️

 Example: press keyboard button ⬆️  and ⬇️
 <div markdown="block" class="alert alert-info">

    :information_source: **Note:**